 One study even found that patients who’d undergone aesthetic surgery felt better about their work and colleagues, and that after their op, they found work to be less emotionally draining.

-Feeling better about ourselves means we’re often more confident in how we approach life – leading to a more positive approach to getting out there, meeting challenges and better relationships at home and at work.
+Feeling better about ourselves means we’re often more confident in how we approach life – leading to a more positive approach to getting out there, meeting challenges, and better relationships at home and at work.

-One blogger, Scarlett Dixon, reported that that following her recovery, “Well, actually — everything changed.
+One blogger, Scarlett Dixon, reported that following her nose job recovery, “Well, actually — everything changed.
 Within the first month of having the procedure, I felt confident enough to experiment with makeup, and I landed a huge work opportunity!
 I also cut my hair for the first time in six years.
 (I’d wanted to grow it as long as possible to detract attention from my nose.)
 And, having experienced a breakup, I tried dating again.
-For the first time, I took a chance dating someone I’d never met before —previously, I’d only go on dates with people I’d met through friends”.
+For the first time, I took a chance dating someone I’d never met before —previously, I’d only go on dates with people I’d met through friends.”

 So, it’s fair to say that a nose job in Boston can give you the shape of nose you’ve always wanted – giving you a boost every time you look in a mirror or pose for a photo.
 But the chances are you may also experience lots of other emotional, social and career boosts too.
 And if you do – have you considered what you might do with all that extra feel-good factor?
-Why not check out what’s on in Boston Magazine and get some practise in now?
-Good times are out there already – and you don’t need to wait for the nose job.

 Disclaimer: